Secret Sharing on Superconcentrator: Introduction

 \section{Introduction}

-Understanding the complexity of \emph{security sharing} (hereafter referred as ``SS'') is an important task in theoretical computer science.
+Understanding the arithmetic complexity of \emph{secret sharing} (hereafter referred to as ``SS'') is an important problem in theoretical computer science.

-For general access structure, the complexity measure is often taken to be the ratio between total share size and secret size.
-Csirmaz \cite{csirmaz1997size} proved the best lower bounds $\Omega(\frac{n^2}{\log n})$ using information inequalities; for any access structure, Liu and Vaikuntanathan \cite{liu2018breaking} constructed a SS scheme with share size $2^{0.994n}$; The best upper bound is $2^{0.637n}$, due to Applebaum et al. \cite{applebaum2019secret, applebaum2020better}.
+For a general access structure, the complexity of a secret-sharing scheme is typically measured by the ratio of the total share size to the secret size.
+Csirmaz \cite{csirmaz1997size} established the best known lower bound of $\Omega(n^2 / \log n)$ using information-theoretic inequalities.
+On the upper bound side, Liu and Vaikuntanathan \cite{liu2018breaking} constructed a scheme with share size $2^{0.994 n}$ for arbitrary access structures, while the current best bound is $2^{0.585 n}$, due to Applebaum et al.~\cite{applebaum2019secret, applebaum2020better}.

+Benaloh and Leichter \cite{benaloh1988generalized} presented a general secret sharing construction that transforms any monotone access structure into a monotone Boolean function and then builds a perfect secret sharing scheme realizing that access structure.

-Through the equivalence between linear SS scheme and monotone span programs (as shown by Beimel \cite{beimel1996secure}), Babai, G{\'a}l and Wigderson \cite{babai1999superpolynomial} proved the first super-polynomial lower bound; Robere, Pitassi, Rossman and Cook \cite{robere2016exponential} proved an exponential bound for an explicit monotone function on the monotone span program size, which implies a lower bound on the total share size of any linear SS scheme realizing that access structure.
+Exploiting the equivalence between linear secret-sharing schemes and monotone span programs, as established by Beimel \cite{beimel1996secure}, Babai, G{\'a}l, and Wigderson \cite{babai1999superpolynomial} proved the first super-polynomial lower bound.
+Robere, Pitassi, Rossman, and Cook \cite{robere2016exponential} obtained an exponential lower bound on the size of monotone span programs for an explicit monotone function, which in turn implies a corresponding lower bound on the total share size of any linear secret-sharing scheme realizing that access structure.

-Compared with generic access structure SS, threshold SS is relatively well understood.
-Shamir \cite{shamir1979share} proposed a threshold SS using polynomial evaluation and interpolation, which can be implemented in time $O(n \cdot \mathrm{polylog}(n))$ if the secret length is $O(\log n)$.
+In contrast to general access structure secret-sharing schemes, threshold schemes are relatively well understood.
+Shamir \cite{shamir1979share} introduced a threshold scheme based on polynomial evaluation and interpolation, which can be implemented in time $O(n \cdot \mathrm{polylog}(n))$ when the secret has length $O(\log n)$.
+Asmuth and Bloom \cite{asmuth1983modular} later proposed a threshold scheme based on the Chinese Remainder Theorem.

+Bogdanov, Guo and Komargodski proved that for any $t < n$, a $(t, n)$-threshold SS scheme for one-bit secrets requires share size $\log(t + 1)$ \cite{bogdanov2016threshold}.
+As a consequence, the total share sizes must be $\Omega(n \log n)$ when $t = \Omega(n)$ for one-bit $(t, n)$-threshold SS.